Ghifariyadi/Ghifariyadi/README.md

 👋 Hi, welcome to Ghifariyadi's github profile

-I'm currently a Data Analyst at Bareksa.
+I'm currently a Data Analyst at Pintarnya - Job platform for millions of blue-collar workers in Indonesia.
 This is my portfolio related to data, including data science portfolio to data visualization portfolio.

-Reach me through the following:
+Reach me through my Linkedin: Muhammad Ghifariyadi
-+62 812 9695 2478 / ghifariyadi.muhammad@gmail.com